rust-lang/prev.rust-lang.org/en-US/faq.md

 </a></h3>

 Fast!
 Rust is already competitive with idiomatic C and C++ in a number of benchmarks (like the [Benchmarks Game](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=gpp) and [others](https://github.com/kostya/benchmarks)).

+There are also real-world instances of Rust programs like Ripgrep [beating well-tuned C and C++ programs](http://blog.burntsushi.net/ripgrep/) in competitive performance benchmarks.

 Like C++, Rust takes [zero-cost abstractions](http://blog.rust-lang.org/2015/05/11/traits.html) as one of its core principles: none of Rust's abstractions impose a global performance penalty, nor is there overhead from any runtime system in the traditional sense.